-1.3 About the Indigenous Local Employment Fund grant opportunity
+1.3 About the Indigenous Advancement Strategy (IAS)

-The ILEF is delivered under the IAS and is one way the Australian Government funds and delivers programs for Indigenous Australians.
+The IAS is one way the Australian Government funds and delivers programs for Indigenous Australians.
 There are a number of grant opportunities under the IAS, including the grants process outlined in these Guidelines.